mcfitz2/terraform-provider-pbs/.github/TEST_SUITES.md

 **Runs:**
 1. ✅ Unit tests (all platforms)
-2. ✅ Core integration tests (Non-S3, Non-Hardware)
+2. ✅ Core integration tests (Directory & Removable)
 3. ✅ S3 integration tests (if credentials available)
-4. ❌ Hardware-dependent tests (EXCLUDED)

 **Trigger:**
 - On push to `main` or `develop`